LEAGUE-OF-NINE/LimbusModLoader/README.md

 Ping @zenocara for support.

+## Download
+Check the [release](https://github.com/LEAGUE-OF-NINE/LimbusModLoader/releases) page for the newest version, it is available as `build.zip`.

 ## Installation
 Create a folder somewhere and download the modloader.
 Unzip the modloader in the new folder, it should create a `main.exe` and a folder `__internal`.